-|Elmet Farmhouse – Terms & Conditions
+|Elmet Farmhouse – Terms & Conditions (October 2022)

-Bookings and payments
+Bookings and Payments

-6. In the event of cancellations or date alterations by guests prior to the start of the holiday, refunds are discretionary and will normally only be considered if the property is re-let.
+6. It is the guests’ responsibility to arrange fully comprehensive travel insurance covering all eventualities for the full cost of their holiday.
+In the event of cancellations or date alterations by guests prior to the start of the holiday, refunds are discretionary and will only be considered if the property is re-let.

-Arrival and departure
+Arrival and Departure

 9. On arrival, two keys will be issued.
 Lost keys will be charged at £20 each.

-Guests and children
+Guests and Children

 13. No organized or impromptu parties or large gatherings are to be held at Elmet Farmhouse, including stag parties and hen parties.